-Even though he’s one of Marvel’s lesser known heroes, Ant-Man made a huge splash at the box office during its premiere weekend.
-A lot of arm chair film critics assumed that the tiny Marvel property would fail to connect with viewers who aren’t already versed in the comic company’s rich backstory, luckily they were wrong.
-Ant-Man is filled with enough action and heist style tension to keep even the most lackluster of comic book fans on the edge of their seat, but that doesn’t mean that the film’s producers didn’t pack it full of easter eggs for the not so casual viewer.
-If you’re still lost in the frenzy of the film’s final act and aren’t sure if you missed any hidden references, we’ve got you covered with this list of the coolest easter eggs in Ant-Man
+Even though the title character is one of Marvel’s lesser-known heroes, Ant-Man made a huge splash at the box office during its premiere weekend.
+A lot of armchair film critics assumed the tiny Marvel property would fail to connect with viewers who aren’t already versed in the comic company’s rich backstory.
+Luckily, they were wrong.
+Ant-Man is filled with enough action and heist-style tension to keep even the most lackluster of comic book fans on the edge of their seat, but that doesn’t mean the film’s producers didn’t pack it full of Easter eggs for the not-so-casual viewer.
+If you’re still lost in the frenzy of the film’s final act and aren’t sure if you missed any hidden references, we’ve got you covered with this list of the coolest Easter eggs in Ant-Man.

 It should go without saying that this list is full of spoilers.
-It’s spoilerific, if you will, so if you plan on reading on please watch the movie first.
-Or if you don’t care about the entire film being ruined for you, please read on.
-Even if you only liked Ant-Man half as much as we did (we loved it btdubs), you’ll love knowing these references to the Marvel Universe that were hidden in the movie.
+It’s spoilerific, if you will, so if you plan on reading, please watch the movie first.
+Even if you only liked Ant-Man half as much as we did, you’ll love knowing these references to the Marvel Universe that were hidden in the movie.
 Just don’t yell them out the next time you’re sitting in the theater.

 Garrett Morris' Car - When Scott Shrinks For The First Time

-While there aren’t many celebrity cameos in the first Ant-Man film, but fans of Saturday Night Live and 2 Broke Girlswill notice that the cab that Scott eventually lands on during his first shrinking experience belongs to actor/comedian Garrett Morris who first portrayed Ant-Man in live-action – as part of a superhero costume party skit on SNL.
+While there aren’t many celebrity cameos in the first Ant-Man film, fans of Saturday Night Live and 2 Broke Girls will notice that the cab Scott eventually lands on during his first shrinking experience belongs to actor/comedian Garrett Morris who first portrayed Ant-Man in live-action – as part of a superhero costume party skit on SNL.22658Is this awesome?